Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Introduction

 \begin{definition} We say that $f$ is weak-expanding if $\|Df(x)^{-1}\|\leq1$ for all $x\in M$. \end{definition}

 As usual, a probability measure is \emph{atomic} if it is supported on a finite set.
-We denote $\supp(\mu)$ the support of probability measure $\mu$.
+We denote $\supp(\mu)$ the support of probability measure $\mu$ and recall that $\psi=-\log Jf=-\log|\det Df|$ in what follows.

 \begin{maincorollary} Let $f:M \rightarrow M$ be weak-expanding and non-uniformly expanding.
-Then, \begin{enumerate} \item all the (necessarily existing) weak-SRB-like probability measures are $\psi$-equilibrium states and, in particular, satisfy Pesin's Entropy Formula; \item there exists some ergodic weak-SRB-like probability measure; \item if $\psi<0$, then there is no atomic weak-SRB-like probability measure; \item if $\SD=\{x\in M: \|Df(x)^{-1}\|=1\}$ is finite and $\psi<0$ then almost all ergodic components of a $\psi$-equilibrium state are weak-SRB-like measures.
+Then, \begin{enumerate} \item all the (necessarily existing) weak-SRB-like probability measures are $\psi$-equilibrium states and, in particular, satisfy Pesin's Entropy Formula; \item there exists some ergodic weak-SRB-like probability measure; \item if $\psi<0$ (that is, $f$ is volume expanding), then there is no atomic weak-SRB-like probability measure; \item if $\SD=\{x\in M: \|Df(x)^{-1}\|=1\}$ is finite and $\psi<0$ then almost all ergodic components of a $\psi$-equilibrium state are weak-SRB-like measures.
 Moreover, for all weak-SRB-like probability measures $\mu$, its ergodic components $\mu_x$ are expanding weak-SRB-like probability measure for $\mu$-a.e. $x\in M\backslash \mathcal{D}$. \end{enumerate} \end{maincorollary}

 In particular, we see that an analogous result to the existence of an atomic physical measure for a quadratic map, as obtained by Keller in \cite{HK90}, is not possible in the $C^1$ expanding setting, although generically such measures must be singular with respect to any volume from.